 For Certificate Level exams, many tuition providers are also ICAEW-approved test centres.
 Download the full list of tuition providers which are approved test centres.
 If you are studying independently, or if your tuition provider is not an approved test centre, you can book your assessment at a Pearson Vue test centre.

 Exam centres for the Professional and Advanced Level exams are available worldwide.
 Exam centre details will appear when you apply for and book your exam using our online booking process.
 Simply enter your preferred location and the five closest exam centres with availability will appear.

 Once you have applied for and booked a Professional or Advanced Level exam, you will receive an application summary by email immediately after completing your application.
 This includes the timetable, venue, candidate number and instructions.
 You can also view this information on our website.

-If you need to change the exam or centre you have applied for before the closing date for a Professional or Advanced Level exam session, you can amend your application online up to the deadline.
+If you need to change the exam or centre you have chosen for a Professional or Advanced Level exam session, you can amend your application online up to the deadline.
 No amendments can be made after the exam entry deadline.

 Make sure that you are aware of all exam key dates and deadlines, as listed above.

 If you feel your exam performance may be hindered due to a health condition, disability, or specific learning difficulty (SpLD), we may be able to put access arrangements in place to support you during your exam(s).
 If you would like arrangements to be in place for a specific exam, your access arrangement application needs to be submitted by the following deadlines:

 - Certificate Level exams – 21 days before the exam date.
 Please do not book your exam until your arrangements have been confirmed to you.